drBenway/pixi-vn-wiki/start/interface.md

 This allows the use of systems such as React, Vue, Angular, etc. to create much more complex interfaces with excellent performance.

+With this, you can use varius UI tools to create a more complex interface screens.

+## How to enable HTML interaction?

+By default, all HTML elements of the interface have the `pointer-events: none` style.
+The reason is that because the canvas is above the interface, therefore if it were enabled it would intercept all clicks, not allowing interactions with the canvas.

+So you must set the `pointer-events: auto` style only for the elements that you want to interact with the user.

+## How navigate/switch between interface screens?

+To switch between interface screens (without interrupting the canvas), you can use popups and modals, or navigate between different routes.
+For navigate between different url paths/routes ( [What is the URL Path and Routes?](/other/various-answers#what-is-the-url-path-and-routes) ).

 ## Use Angular

 ( Coming soon )